gitlabhq/gitlabhq/doc/user/project/issues/index.md

 # Issues

-The GitLab Issue Tracker is an advanced and complete tool for tracking the evolution of a new idea or the process of solving a problem.
+GitLab issues is an advanced and complete tool for tracking the evolution of a new idea or the process of solving a problem.

 It allows you, your team, and your collaborators to share and discuss proposals before and while implementing them.

-Issues and the GitLab Issue Tracker are available in all [GitLab Products](https://about.gitlab.com/products/) as part of the [GitLab Workflow](https://about.gitlab.com/2016/10/25/gitlab-workflow-an-overview/).
+GitLab issues is available in all
+[GitLab Products](https://about.gitlab.com/products/) as
+part of the [GitLab Workflow](https://about.gitlab.com/2016/10/25/gitlab-workflow-an-overview/).